 Eq.
 2-21

 where the integrand of highest degree is of course BNlξl2.
-This implyy that to achieve an overall accuracy of degree Nl it is necessary a minimum number of point that satisfy p>Nl+1/2.
+This implies that to achieve an overall accuracy of degree Nl it is necessary a minimum number of points satisfy p>Nl+1/2.

 2D Application Example

-It is useful to illustrate an application to a 2D dimensional case to provide hands on view of the methodology.
-Lets consider a system response ξ mapped as a function of two random variates x,y and, moreover lets’’ assume it is completely multiplicative separable, so that ξ=ξxξy.
+It is useful to illustrate an application to a 2D dimensional case to provide a hands on view of the methodology.
+Lets consider a system response ξ mapped as a function of two random variates x,y and, moreover let us assume it is completely multiplicative separable, so that ξ=ξxξy.
 The corresponding probability density and density and measure of the support in the corresponding metrics are provided below: